 The same studies cited above show a significant inverse association between moderate alcohol use and risk of ischemic stroke, the most common type of stroke.
-Like myocardial infarction (heart attack) caused by one or more blocked coronary arteries, ischemic stroke occurs when one or more blocked blood vessels prevent oxygen from reaching parts of the brain.
+Like a heart attack caused by one or more blocked coronary arteries, ischemic stroke occurs when one or more blocked blood vessels prevent oxygen from reaching parts of the brain.
 Ischemic stroke is a leading cause of disability and death in older adults.

 It May Prevent or Mitigate Type 2 Diabetes

 Some studies suggest that moderate alcohol use can forestall the onset of type 2 diabetes, a costly chronic condition caused by insulin resistance.
 A 2005 meta-analysis published in Diabetes Care found the risk of type 2 diabetes was reduced by 30% for moderate alcohol consumers compared with nondrinkers.

 In the proper context, alcohol is a social lubricant – a boon for introverts and a salve for awkward encounters.

 Perhaps you’re dreading a work-sponsored happy hour, a first date, or a holiday dinner filled with cringe-worthy uncle stories.
 Whatever the occasion, a drink or two can help.